rbong/vim-flog/EXAMPLES.md

 ## Extension Example: Switch Diff Order

-Flog has utility functions that allow for customization.
+Flog has functions that allow you to easily define your own mappings and commands.
 This example shows how to switch the order of commits when diffing with `dd`.

 Put this code inside of your `.vimrc`: